-This chapter provides a discussion of the potential environmental effects, which can be either positive or negative, that could result from implementation of the Alternatives including the proposed mitigation artificial reef described in Chapter 2.
-The evaluation of the effects was based on results of modeling simulations (as described in Section 4.1.5), current information including scientific literature, direct observation, project design reports, reasonable scientific judgment, the scoping process, and other Environmental Impact Statement (EIS) documents for similar projects.
-Impacts were assessed based on the volume of sand required.
+This chapter provides a discussion of the potential environmental effects, which can be either positive or negative, that could result from implementation of the Alternatives described in Chapter 2.
+The evaluation of the effects was based on results of modeling simulations (as described below), current information including scientific literature, direct observation, project design reports, reasonable scientific judgment, the scoping process, and other Environmental Impact Statement (EIS) documents for similar projects.
+The No Action Alternative considers the environmental conditions in the affected regions without the Proposed Action and which would be implemented as the Reach 7 Phipps nourishment and the Reach 7 and 8 dune nourishments; therefore, representing the status quo condition since this activity is part of the Town of Palm Beach's current long term plan.